top of page

 Responsibilities of the Editorial Board

 The Editorial Board receives and initially screens and reviews all submissions.
-These are then sent to external referees who are experts in the field of philosophy where the article falls for evaluation.
-The suggestions, comments and recommendation of the referees are then sent to the authors.
+These are then sent to external referees who are experts in the field of philosophy, where the article falls for evaluation.
+The suggestions, comments, and recommendations of the referees are then sent to the authors.
 It is the responsibility of the Editorial Board to accept, reject, or recommend a manuscript for revision and resubmission based on the recommendations of the external referees.
 The Editorial Board reserves the right to reject a paper that violates legal provisions on libel, copyrights, and originality (plagiarism).
 Information regarding a manuscript under review must remain confidential until it is finally accepted for publication.

 Responsibilities of the Referee